KRakeesh04/s1/src/content/docs/properties-of-materials/basics/07-space-lattice.md

 Bravais showed that only **14** of 28 (7 shapes x 4 variants) are possible in real life.

-We are only going to study about 4 of them.
+Only 4 of them are studied in s1.

 - Simple cubic (**sc**)
 - Body-centered cubic (**bcc**)